-There were 237 applications for international protection prioritised during 2020.229 Data for 2021 and 2022 was not available at the time of updating.
+There were 237 applications for international protection prioritised in accordance with s.
+43 IPA during 2020.264 Data for 2021, 2022 and 2023 was not available at the time of updating.

-On the 8th of November 2022, the International Protection Office introduced a revised international protection application procedure.230 In accordance with the European Communities (International Protection Procedures) Regulations 2022, an applicant attending at the International Protection Office in order to make an application for international protection is now required to complete their International Protection Questionnaire onsite at the IPO, in addition to completing their preliminary interview.231 The international protection questionnaire has been reduced significantly to 24 questions in order to enable applicants to complete the questionnaire at the time of making their application.232
+On the 8th of November 2022, the International Protection Office introduced a revised international protection application procedure.265 In accordance with the European Communities (International Protection Procedures) Regulations 2022, an applicant attending at the International Protection Office in